pfsense/docs/source/releases/2-4-5-new-features-and-changes.rst

 * Removed legacy AutoConfigBackup options (there were no more active accounts using the retired legacy service) `#9687 <https://redmine.pfsense.org/issues/9687>`__ `#9785 <https://redmine.pfsense.org/issues/9785>`__
 * Added CDATA protection to the ``encryption_password`` XML tag, which allows international characters to be used in that field `#7186 <https://redmine.pfsense.org/issues/7186>`__
 * Added CDATA escape to more auth-related fields `#9327 <https://redmine.pfsense.org/issues/9327>`__
+* Ensured that ``kern.cam.boot_delay`` is set for new installations and upgrades so that USB devices are properly initialized in time for configuration restore in the installer and ECL to function `#9533 <https://redmine.pfsense.org/issues/9533>`__

 Captive Portal
 --------------